jasonrandrews/arm-software-developers/content/en/cloud/compression/compression.md

 ### View Resuls

-The Compression, Decompression Throughput and Compression ratio for the files is printed at the end of each of these commands
+The Compression, Decompression Bandwidth, Latency and Compression ratio for the files is printed at the end of each of these commands

 Below is a table with the results on AWS EC2 Arm 64-bit C6g instance, with Ubuntu 20.04 and gcc 9.3 running with snappy.